cea-lateqs/STMapy/README.md

 #### Calculate Feenstra normalisation

 - **Calculate dIdV*V/I** (_button_): Calculates the Feenstra renormalisation.
-The result of will be added as a new channels named.
-Only works for ascii files, and if a dIdV and I(V )CITS have already been oppened.
+The result of will be added as a new channel.
+Only tested for ascii files.
+Needs both dIdV and I(V) CITS to be already oppened.

 #### Averaging